DIY 3D Printing

 Remove a Print

 Once a print is finished, we need to remove the print from the printer.
+Allow the printer to fully cool before performing this operation.

 Step 01: